Aymaq-code/To-do-List/README.md

 # 📒 To-Do List React App

-A stylish and interactive to-do list application built with **React**.
-Add, search, and delete task with a clean, responsive UI.
+A stylish and interactive to-do list application built with React.
+Add, search, and delete tasks with a clean, responsive UI and real-time text highlighting.

 ---

 ## 🎯 Features

-- Add tasks with a title and description
+✨ Add tasks with a title and description

-- Live search with **highlighted results**
+🔍 Smart Search with highlighted matching text in real-time

-- Remove individual notes or clear all
+🗑️ Remove individual notes or clear all at once

-- Beautiful **blurred background** and conic gradient styling
+🎨 Beautiful blurred background and conic gradient styling

+🌓 Dark/Light mode toggle

-- Responsive for desktop, tablet, and mobile
+📱 Fully responsive for desktop, tablet, and mobile

+🎯 Text highlighting with custom color support (#b45309)

 ---